MatthiasvB/concurrent_rust/synthesis.md

 ## Learning more

-You can explore this repositories `src` directory for more snippets on different variations of runtimes and state-sharing mechanisms.
+You can explore [this repositorie's](https://github.com/MatthiasvB/concurrent_rust) `src` directory for more (runnable) snippets on different variations of runtimes and state-sharing mechanisms.
 Of course, it'd also be a good idea to look at the docs for tokio and rayon.
 A lot information I listed here was inspired by [this great blog post](https://ryhl.io/blog/async-what-is-blocking/).

+## It's not perfect

+This article is meant to give you a starting point for concurrency in Rust.
+While concurrent Rust code is guaranteed not to have memory errors, there is no guarantee that you'll be able to model your problem in Rust.
+I'm only starting out on the topic myself, but I've heard from people who have tried to do harder things than I have that the language is "just not ready, yet", especially when it comes to concurrency.
+The team is working hard to resolve these issues, but for now, a few important building blocks simply do not exist, are unstable, or very complicated to use.
+Beware of that.